 The Middle East, including the Palestinian Question: Briefing and Consultations

-Tomorrow (25 March), Security Council will hold its monthly meeting on: “The situation in the Middle East, including the Palestinian Question”.
-The format will be a videoconference (VTC) briefing, followed by VTC consultations.
+On Monday (30 August), the Security Council will convene for an open briefing, followed by closed consultations, on: “The situation in the Middle East, including the Palestinian Question”.
+Harsh Vardhan Shringla, India’s Foreign Secretary, will chair the meeting.
 Special Coordinator for the Middle East Peace Process Tor Wennesland is expected to brief.

 The increasingly volatile security situation in the Gaza Strip and the status of the 20 May ceasefire, which ended an 11-day round of hostilities between Israel and Hamas are likely topics of discussion at Monday’s meeting.
 Wennesland may note that while the ceasefire has held thus far, the rising tensions in Gaza highlight its fragility and the need for a sustained process which will address the root causes of the conflict.
 On 16 August, a rocket was fired from Gaza into Israel and was intercepted by “Iron Dome”, Israel’s air defence system.
 The rocket launch was the first since the 20 May ceasefire and was preceded several hours earlier by the killing of four Palestinians by the Israeli security forces in connection with an arrest operation in the Jenin refugee camp in the West Bank.
 In a 16 August tweet, Wennesland expressed alarm at the Jenin incident and called for a swift investigation.